Violence Against Women and Girls

 Amina is partnering with Glasgow Women’s Library to design and deliver an ongoing series workshops to community groups in Scotland.
 These have covered subjects including Intergenerational Trauma, Extended Family Abuse, and other subjects around Gender based violence.

-We offer training to agencies and services providing them an insight into the impact of abuse on Muslim and BME women, the challenges they face in accessing services, and how services can overcome those barriers.
+We offer training to agencies and services, providing insights into the impact of abuse on Muslim and BME women, the challenges they face in accessing services, and how services can overcome those barriers.